WAVERLEY HOCKEY CLUB SOCIAL MEDIA POLICY

 REPORTING OF INAPPROPRIATE SOCIAL MEDIA USE:

-WHC has appointed Erica Zhou as our Member Protection Information Officer (MPIO) with specific responsibility to respond to concerns made by officials volunteers, players or parents of players.
-Erica can be contacted via email at email@example.com
+WHC has appointed a Member Protection Information Officer (MPIO) with specific responsibility to respond to concerns made by officials volunteers, players or parents of players.
+The MPIO contact details can be found on the Club’s website.

 Players or parents of junior players can also report instances of inappropriate social media posts by members to Heads of Sections or other relevant committee members.